 Instead of using plain flour for these vegan sticky buns, you can use white spelt flour or wholemeal flour.
 However, your buns will be more dense.

-If you don’t want to use vegan butter, you can use oil instead.
+If you don't want to use vegan butter or margarine, you can use oil instead.
 Like above, this results in a denser dough which makes it harder to knead and rise.

 Making the dough for the cinnamon rolls

 Your dough should be relatively smooth, cohesive and have no pockets of butter or flour.
 I’ve tested this recipe many times but I understand that every brand of flour and plant-based milk have different absorbencies.
 You may need to ‘eye’ the dough and:

 - If the dough is too dry, add 1 tablespoon of milk at a time and knead until it comes together.
 The dough will resist the milk initially but eventually, it will combine.

 - If the dough is too wet sticky, add 1 tablespon of flour at a time and knead until it's no longer sticking the side of the bowl.

 Resting the dough the first time

 Place the dough in a large and deep bowl and cover it with a damp tea towel.
 The moisture from the towel will prevent it from drying out.
 Don’t do what I did and place it in a small bowl where it'll rise and overflow (like the pictures below).... hahaha....